ReDI-School/ux_ui_bootcamp/README.md

 From initial user research to the final presentation, develop your web application with thorough wireframing, prototyping, and usability testing, ensuring every element meets user needs.

 **Learning Goals:**
-By the end of this module, you should have a familiarity with and basic understanding of the following:
+By the end of this module, you should have a familiarity with and a basic understanding of the following:
-- `Single Page Application`: Understanding SPA architecture.
-- React from zero with `Vite`: Setting up a React project using Vite.
-- Thinking in `React`: Core principles and concepts.
-- `React Components`: Creating and using components.
-- `Internal state`: Managing component state.
+- `Prototyping` web applications
+- `Wireframing` low, mid and high fidelity
+- `Usability Testing`

 **Link to Project: [03_web_application](https://github.com/ReDI-School/ux_ui_bootcamp/blob/main/projects/03_web_application/README.md)**